opentracing-contrib/python-cassandra/README.md

 ### Using a custom tracer

 You may pass a `tracer` argument to QueryTracing.
 If you don't, the default `opentracing.tracer` will be used.

+## Tags

+All traces will contain the following tags:

+### OpenTracing standard tags:

+- `db.type`: cassandra
+- `component`: `cassandra-driver`
+- `db.instance`: The execution keyspace except when the keyspace is overriden on the query string (see Known Issues).
+- `db.statement`: The query string itself.
+- `consistency_level`: If the query specified a consistency level, this tag will be present.
+- `error`: In case of error, this will be set to True and a log will be issued with the error message.

+### Tags added by this library

+- `command`: This indicates the CQL operation, e.g: `SELECT`, `UPDATE`, `CREATE KEYSPACE`, etc.
+- `paginated`: If the query is pagined, this will be set to True.
+- `reported_duration`: The time taken to execute the query.
+Note that this time takes into account the network roundtrip as well.

 ## Known Issues